marvindrion/wheatherApp/README.md

-# wheatherApp
+# WeatherApp

-Install : pod update / pod install , in  the Podifle directory
+1. Install : pod update / pod install , in  the Podifle directory

-Run the .xcworkspace in Xcode 9.0
+2. Run the .xcworkspace in Xcode 9.0

+3. Change the Bundle Identifier (anything you want)

 Libs used :
 Alamofire (4.5.1) via Swagger,